 In the Book of Acts, we again see both the goodness and severity of God.
-His goodness we see in the miracles, healings, and deliverance of so many broken and hurting people.
+We see His goodness in the miracles, healings, and deliverance of many broken and hurting people.
 At the same time, we see His severity as Ananias and Sapphira are struck dead on the spot by the Holy Spirit because they lied.
-As the Church, we simply must be careful in how we present God, the Almighty One from the Pulpits of America!
+As the Church, we must be careful in how we present God, the Almighty One, from the Pulpits of America!
 The Church and America need to know and understand both the goodness and severity of God if she is to be saved!

 CHAPTER 6: THE STATE OF THE AMERICAN CHURCH: